Barbie Imperial

 Barbie Concina Imperial (/tl/; born August 1, 1998) is a Filipino actress.
 She is best known for her lead role in Araw Gabi.

+Early life and background

+Barbie Concina Imperial was born on August 1, 1998 in Daraga, Albay.
+She and her older half-brother, Bryce were raised by a single mother, Marilyn "Bing" Imperial in a modest home by the railway tracks.
+She excelled academically as a grade school valedictorian.
+She later expanded her education by pursuing professional culinary arts training.

 Career

 In 2015, Imperial joined the Pinoy Big Brother: 737 and was dubbed as "The Doll along the Riles of Albay" due to her dollface.

 2015–2018: Breakthrough

 She also played multiple guest roles in Maalaala Mo Kaya playing the various roles of Hannah, Glaiza, and herself.
 She played her own story in Maalaala Mo Kaya entitled Riles.

 Later, she appeared as a Girltrends member and is one of the regular guests in It's Showtime.

 Later in February 2018, she was cast as an antagonist in Wansapanataym: Gelli in a Bottle. opposite to Loisa Andalio and Ronnie Alonte.
 Imperial portrayed the main villain role of Rachel San Pedro in that series.
 Rachel is the heartless and cunning classmate who makes Gelli's life miserable as hell.
 She hates her due to Gelli's arrogant and harsh personality.